radcamp/radcamp.github.io/AF-Biota/03_ipyrad_partII_CLI.md

 # Getting set up to continue the assembly
 Just a reminder that all assembly steps in this part of the workshop should be run in a terminal on the USP cluster inside an interactive job.
-Here's the quick-setup, but if you need more specific details you can [look back to the cluster basics section of ipyrad PartI](https://radcamp.github.io/AF-Biota/02_ipyrad_partI_CLI.html#working-with-the-cluster).
+Here's the quick-setup (for mac/linux users), but if you need more specific details you can [look back to the cluster basics section of ipyrad PartI](https://radcamp.github.io/AF-Biota/02_ipyrad_partI_CLI.html#working-with-the-cluster).
 ```
 $ ssh <username>@lem.ib.usp.br
 $ qsub -q proto -l nodes=1:ppn=2 -l mem=64gb -I
 ```
+Windows users should use puTTY.

 # Step 3: Recap